Overview of the Dubrovnik Conference Series in Cognitive Science

 General outline

-The annual conferences shall be open international events.
+The annual conferences are open, international events.
 Students and tutors are encouraged to come from all over the world.
-Invited tutors will all be fully supported.
+The conference is attracting

 Site and time